appirio-tech/base-api-nodejs/README.md

         pgURL:
         loadDoc: true
         docOnly: false
+        query:
+            pageSize: 20
 ```

 * For the database connection you can either use the pg object or the pgURL.
 The pgURL is looked for first and will override the pg.
 * loadDoc:  Load Swagger UI.
 See Built in Swagger Documentation section of readme.
 * docOnly:  Do not load a127 middleware.
 See Built in Swagger Documentation section of readme.
+* settings for default query paramater
+    * pageSize:  the number of records to return in a request

 ### Built in Swagger Documentation